This blog is a guide for entrepreneurs to learn about various success and failure stories through prominent MVP examples.

 Groupon has stuck to its core need of being a deal-of-the-day list that offers discount gift certificates that are redeemable at local vendors worldwide.
 Groupon’s model was so popular that they expanded their offerings to encompass everything from salons to international travel!
 Groupon offers what their customers need in a simple, easy-to-use interface that works well with their end-users.

-If you are looking to get your own MVP software, MVP development company, like Volumetree, can help you launch a successful product.
+If you are looking to get your MVP software, an MVP development company, like Volumetree, can help you launch a successful product.

 MVPs that didn’t make it in the long run